-The day before the LSAT is all about getting into the right mental, physical, and emotional state in order to maximize your performance on the LSAT.
+The day before the LSAT is all about getting into the right mental, physical, and emotional state to maximize your performance on the LSAT.
 Here are some things that you should do the day before the LSAT:

 1. Wake up early